 To read more about mantle cell lymphoma and treatment options, download or order LLS's free fact sheet Mantle Cell Lymphoma Facts.

 Peripheral T-cell lymphoma (PTCL) refers to a group of aggressive NHL subtypes that originate in mature T-cell lymphocytes.
 The most common subtypes include:

 - Anaplastic large-cell lymphoma (ALCL)—This subtype usually originates in lymph nodes and can spread to the skin.
-There are two main subtypes of ALCL:
+It accounts for about 2 percent of PTCL cases.